 The Glenn Highway has been designated a National Scenic Byway for good reason - the views along the way are absolutely breathtaking, including mountains, glaciers and rivers.
 It's perfect for a day trip from Anchorage, or better yet, a multi-day excursion including a stop at a local roadhouse or lodge.

 At Mile 100, you arrive at Matanuska Glacier, with amazing views for those just passing through.
 The 27-mile glacier is Alaska's largest road-accessible glacier, however, so take the opportunity to get out and walk on the timeless glacial ice.
 You can do that on your own at Glacier Park, or you can go with a guide such as Nova Alaska or MICA Guides.
 They know the best places to go and the best features to see, so it will add to your experience.
+Make it a true outdoor experience by "glamping" near the glacier with Alpenglow Luxury Camping.

 The entire region around Matanuska Glacier is collectively referred to as "Glacier View," and you'll find plenty of great food options, RV parks, roadhouses and lodges.